-- 76. This section also relates to provisions in Part 2 which might involve the giving of notice (such as sections 3, 6 and 8).
+- 81. This section also relates to provisions in Part 2 which might involve the giving of notice (such as sections 3, 6 and 8).
 Subsection (1) applies where the Scottish Ministers are required to give notice to a person under Part 2 of the Bill to a person but, despite having made reasonable inquiries, have been unable to establish the person's proper address (as defined in section 26(4) of ILRA).
-In such a case, the person to whom notice requires to be given is to be taken to have been given notice if the Scottish Ministers arrange for the notice to be displayed on or near the premises in connection with which the notice is given. - 77.
+In such a case, the person to whom notice requires to be given is to be taken to have been given notice if the Scottish Ministers arrange for the notice to be conspicuously displayed on or near the premises in connection with which the notice is given.
+The point at which notice is so given is 48 hours after the notice is displayed. - 82.
 An example of where this provision will be of use is where the Scottish Ministers need to carry out work involved in a single-building assessment on premises.
 If the owner's address is not known, it will not be possible to obtain owner consent.
 But to overcome the lack of consent and make the power conferred by section 11(1) exercisable, Ministers require to give the owner notice which requires the owner's address.
 This section overcomes this last problem the alternative way of giving notice provided for in subsection (1) means that an owner's address being unknown does not prevent notice being given to that owner under section 3(2).
-And that means that the power conferred by section 11(1) will become exercisable in relation to the owner's premises after a notice has been displayed as provided for in subsection (1) for the period required by section 3(2).
+Notice will be taken to have been given to the owner 48 hours after the notice is displayed.
+And that means that the power conferred by section 11(1) will become exercisable in relation to the owner's premises on the expiry of the 7 day period, beginning with the day notice is given, specified in section 3(3).